I teach and write about how people study the world to change it.

-I teach courses on sociology, politics, human rights, transnational feminism, Black internationalism, the politics of Africa, social research, and (most recently) transformative justice.
+I teach courses on sociology, politics, human rights, transnational feminism, Black internationalism, the politics of Africa, education, social research, and transformative justice (in collaboration with incarcerated people at a maximum security prison).

 Photo of Jonneke Koomen and Yasmine Genena sitting around a messy table by Frank Miller